wp-plugins/thecartpress/readme.txt

 = Extending TheCartPress =

-* Improve your store with standar WordPress plugins.
+* Improve your store with standard WordPress plugins.
 * Take a look at TheCartPress plugin repository.
 * Creating TheCartPress plugins easily.